THE EAST AFRICAN SERIES, DAY 26

 JACKAL vs VULTURES

-As the main predators have likely had their share, all that was left but mostly skin and bones for the vultures.
-But they had competition in a few Jackals who were also keen on some chow but anytime any animal was brave enough to take a bit, it would come with a nasty bite to the rear.
+As the main predators had likely had their share, all that was left was mostly skin and bones for the vultures.
+But they had competition in a few jackals that were also keen on some food, but anytime any animal was brave enough to take a bite, it would come with a nasty bite to the rear.

-Eventually and for whatever reason all the animals were scared away from the carcass and instead patiently sat just a few feet away.
-While the vultures struggled to get involved again, the jackal knowing this could be its only opportunity for a free touch nervously got involved while being very aware of the jeeps in front.
+Eventually, all the animals were scared away from the carcass and patiently sat a few feet away.
+Vultures struggled to join again, and the nervous jackal saw it as its only chance, aware of nearby jeeps.

 ABOUT NGORONGORO: